-29. How can I submit online applications?
+30. How can I submit online applications?

 Applicants can submit the e-Form, Budget and Cash Flow Projection in standardised Excel format, all information and supporting documents (if applicable) via the online application system.
+Any information submitted through public cloud storage will not be considered.
 For enquiries about online application, please refer to "Points to Note" or "Common Enquiries on Online Application" under the online application system.